 In 2009, Ms. Blakney was honored to be appointed by Tennessee Governor Phil Bredesen to the Tennessee Community Services Agency Board of Directors, a position Ms. Blakney continued to hold on behalf of Knox County until 2012 upon re-appointment by Governor Bill Haslam.

 An active member of the community, Ms. Blakney joined the Board of Dogwood Arts in 2020.
 She has served a three-year term as a member of the University of Tennessee’s Chancellor’s Associates and is an avid UT fan, particularly of the Lady Vols basketball team and the football Volunteers.
-She is also Past President of the Board of Directors for CASA (Court Appointed Special Advocates), and is a member of Nucleus Knoxville, Executive Women’s Association, and Knoxville’s Inn of Court chapter.
+She is also the Past President of the Board of Directors for CASA (Court Appointed Special Advocates) and is a member of Nucleus Knoxville, Executive Women’s Association, and Knoxville’s Inn of Court chapter.
 Ms. Blakney is a 2002 graduate of the Knox County Community Action Committee’s Leadership Class.
 She served for two years as co-chair of continuing legal education programs for the East Tennessee Lawyers Association for Women and is a member of the Tennessee Lawyers Association for Women.
 In 2014, Ms. Blakney became a member of the board of the Tennessee Justice Center and was also appointed by the Sixth Circuit Court of Appeals to serve on a committee to fill judicial vacancies on the Bankruptcy Court for the Eastern District of Tennessee.
 She and her family regularly deliver Mobile Meals in the Knoxville community and volunteer with animal rescue organizations.